23ewrdtf/Captive-Portal-WordPress/README.md

 ## Captive Portal on Rapsberry Pi with WordPress [DRAFT, DO NOT USE]

-## Replace Passwords with your own
+## Replace Passwords with your own including SALTS and wp-config.php

 Image: 2019-04-08-raspbian-stretch-lite.zip